Brendan McGahon: Political career

 On the other hand, he spoke out strongly against the influence of the drink industry and defied his own party whip to vote with his left-wing friend Tony Gregory in favour of banning of hare-coursing.
 He was also on good personal terms with members of the Oireachtas such as Michael D. Higgins and David Norris despite holding fundamentally opposed views to them.

 He did not contest the 2002 general election and retired from politics.

 Personal life

 McGahon lived in Ravensdale, County Louth.
 His son Conor was a Louth County Councillor from 1991 to 1999 and his brother Johnny was a Louth County Councillor from 1995 to 2004.
-Johnny's son John McGahon was elected to Louth County Council at the 2014 local elections and to Seanad Éireann in 2020.
+Johnny's nephew John McGahon was elected to Louth County Council at the 2014 local elections and to Seanad Éireann in 2020.